-Take blood samples from 4-6 ewes from each management group.
-Key times for sampling are at weaning, pre-tupping, scanning and lambing.
-Forage samples can also be tested and the results of both used to decide on treatment options.
+Take blood samples from four to six ewes from each management group.
+Key times for sampling are at weaning, pre-tupping, scanning and lambing time.
+Forage samples can also be tested and the results of both used to decide treatment options.
 Monitor results to check there is a cost-effective improvement.
-Do not feed trace element supplements if they are not needed as they are expensive and will not yield any results.
+Do not feed trace element supplements if they are not needed, as they are expensive and will not yield any results.